MD-CWI/afivo-streamer/README.md

 ## Requirements

 * A unix-like system (e.g., GNU/Linux)
-* Gfortran 4.8 or newer
+* Gfortran 5 or newer

-## News/updates
+## News

-* There is now support for adding chemical reactions
+* The code has been moved to Github due to [these changes at gitlab](https://about.gitlab.com/blog/2022/03/24/efficient-free-tier/)